 The State Museum has collected over 12,000 works of art including paintings, prints, drawings, sculpture and photographs, most acquired since 1965 when the Museum's mission was expanded to include fine art.

 The collection has an American focus that highlights the work of New Jersey artists within the context of American art history.
 Also included are works that depict New Jersey scenes and events.
-The strengths of the Fine Art collection lie in works by the American modernists associated with Alfred Stieglitz, American abstract artists of the 1930s and 1940s, a comprehensive collection of works by 19th and 20th-century African-American artists, contemporary American and New Jersey art, the complete graphic outputs of Ben Shahn and Jacob Landau and works by the New Jersey Fellows associated with the Brodsky Center for Innovative Editions/Rutgers University.
+The strengths of the Fine Art collection lie in works by the American modernists associated with Alfred Stieglitz, a significant collection of works by 19th through 21st-century African-American artists, American abstract artists of the 1930s and 1940s, contemporary American and New Jersey art, the complete graphic outputs of Ben Shahn and Jacob Landau, and works by the New Jersey Fellows associated with the Brodsky Center for Innovative Editions/Rutgers University.

 The Natural History Collection is comprised of approximately 250,000 specimens, which in addition to their scientific significance, also have historic and cultural significance.
 These collections developed from the holdings of the New Jersey Geological Survey that began systematic surveys of industrial mineralogy and paleontology in 1836.
 The collections are especially strong in industrial minerals and ores, paleontology (fossils), comparative osteology specimens (bone), modern shells, and a systematic ornithology (bird) study skin component.
 Additional smaller subcollections include entomology (pinned insects), mammal and reptile study skins, fluid-preserved fauna, a systematic mineral collection, taxidermy mounts and trophies, glass lantern slides, and historic field reports and photographs.
 Natural History also holds an extraordinary collection from the Ellisdale Dinosaur Site, including the first Cretaceous mammals (75 million years old) to be found in eastern North America.